Mecha-Weasel/spittoon/README.md

 3) A zip file for easy download, containing all the thumbnails in .VTF/.VMT format for use on your game-server.
 4) A zip file for easy download, containing all the thumbnails - compressed using Bzip2 for your "Fast Download" (sv_downloadurl) back-end web-server.

-I will also be creating an archive of custom/non-default maps for FoF in this GitHub as well as the HSB preview file.
+I will also be creating an archive of custom/non-default maps for FoF in this GitHub as well as the HSB preview files for them.
 Map authors are welcome to contact me (Weasel.SteamID.155@gMail.com, or on Discord) if they have a map they would like included (or removed if it is a map you created and no longer want distributed).